 Information about the 10 inaugural Fellows may be found by following this link:

-In summer 2016, the Center provided RITM travel grants to support Yale graduate and undergraduate students conducting research around the world.
-Many of those students participated in the Center’s inaugural Student Summer Research Symposium on September 23, 2016.
+The Center provides travel and research grants and fellowships that support Yale graduate and undergraduate students conducting research around the world.
+In September 2016 many of the inaugural cohort of summer research fellowship recipients participated in the Center’s inaugural Student Summer Research Symposium.